Practical Nature Reserve Volunteer

 Where do we meet?

-Usually at the car park off the A38 roundabout, nearest postcode GL207RW.
-Sometimes we might meet at other entrances - we will let you know by e-mail where the meeting point for each task will be.
+Usually at the car park off the A38 roundabout close to Wheatpieces pub, nearest postcode GL207RW.
+Sometimes we might meet at other entrances or at the work site - we will let you know by e-mail where the meeting point for each task will be.

 What do I need to bring?